Rafael Jauregui

-Rafael Jauregui (born December 20, 2004) is an American soccer player who plays as a midfielder for Charlotte Independence in USL League One.
+Rafael Jauregui (born December 20, 2004) is an American soccer player who plays as a midfielder for Tacoma Defiance in MLS Next Pro.

 Career

 Sacramento Republic

 In July 2020, Jauregui signed a USL Academy contract with the club.
 He made his league debut for the club on July 20, 2020, coming on as an 89th-minute substitute for Dariusz Formella in a 1-0 home victory over Reno 1868.

 Charlotte Independence

 Jauregui joined USL League One club Charlotte Independence in February 2025.

 Personal life

 Born in the United States, Jauregui is of Mexican descent.